menandmice/micetro_docs/guides/reference/aws_multi_account.rst

 3. Either select an existing user to use, or create a new user by clicking :guilabel:`Add user` and following the wizard's steps.

    * If creating a new user, ensure you allow programmatic access to generate an access key ID and secret access key pair for adding the account to Micetro.
-   * Attach the IAMReadOnlyAccess policy to the user.
+   * Attach the *IAMReadOnlyAccess* policy to the user.
-   * If you want to manage Route53 and VPCs on this account, also attach the AmazonRoute53FullAccess and AmazonEC2FullAccess policies.
+   * If you want to manage Route53 and VPCs on this account, also attach the *AmazonRoute53FullAccess* and *AmazonEC2FullAccess* policies.

 4. Create a group.
 This can be done through the AWS Management Console or by using the AWS CLI command ``[iam|create-group]``.

    .. note::
      Make sure this is done under the account where the user is located.

-   * Under:guilabel:`IAM service`, select :guilabel:`Groups`, then select :guilabel:`Create New Group`.
+   * Under :guilabel:`IAM service`, select :guilabel:`Groups`, then select :guilabel:`Create New Group`.

    * You'll be prompted to attach policies to the group - select :guilabel:`Next Step`.